TR33SS/forMARVEL/LVL0.md/lvl0.md

 Used pandas and matplotlib, and a dataset of UVCE-Placement record(2019), ploted a line graph, bar graph, and scatter plot respectively.

+Python libraries like Pandas and Matplotlib really make things easier:

+Pandas simplifies data manipulation- for handling messy, complex data.

+Matplotlib turns that data into beautiful visualizations with just a few lines of code,easy to understand.

 Data:TPO-UVCE

 ![](https://github.com/TR33SS/forMARVEL/blob/srcfrl0/forMARVEL/GRAPH/Figure_1.png?raw=true)